 For tracking the user changes need to annotate 2 of entity fields with @LastModifiedBy,@CreatedBy to track the changes.

 And the values for these fields will be set by AuditAware interface implementation.

 We need to create one bean of the AuditAware which is the implementation of this interface and provide the bean reference to @EnableJpaAuditing annotation as an argument.

 Tracking Creation Dates and Modification Dates:

-As a best practice, move all these common fields to base entity class and every Entity class must extended this base entity class and it needs to be annotated with @MappedSuperClass annotation.
+As a best practice, move all these common fields to the base entity class and every Entity class must be extended this base entity class and it needs to be annotated with @MappedSuperClass annotation.

 JPA specification will not directly provide a way for auditing, but we can achieve through the event listeners, and we need to write a lot of code at each entity level to achieve it.

-Spring Data Envers is one of the library which will eliminates majority of repeated code by using annotations.
-Spring Data Envers provides RevisionRepository interface for queryin audit history of the entity, and also if we are using Spring security in our application, we can also track the changes done by a particular user using AuditorAware interface.
+Spring Data Envers is one of the libraries which will eliminate the majority of repeated code by using annotations.
+Spring Data Envers provides a RevisionRepository interface for querying the audit history of the entity, and if we are using Spring security in our application, we can also track the changes done by a particular user using the AuditorAware interface.